 Stress is something many of us suffer from in our normal lives, but patients and carers can have particularly acute problems, arising quickly and without warning.
 This can cause various kinds of damage to all parties concerned.
-Some people find it a great help to join a support group full of people with similar illnesses, and we run several here at the National Aspergillosis Centre, many online for everyone to join worldwide.
+Some people find it a great help to join a support group full of people with similar illnesses, and we run several here at the National Aspergillosis Centre.
 There are regular rants against the various injustices and pressures that patients and their carers face and that in itself can be a great pressure reliever.

-We have had a talk at our Patient Support Meeting from Health Psychologist Alison Wearden who emphasised that stress is not just something to be brushed aside but causes real physical damage to our bodies, and has been shown to slow the healing process down.
+We have had a talk a our patient meeting from Health Psychologist Alison Wearden who emphasised that stress is not just something to be brushed aside but causes real physical damage to our bodies, and has been shown to slow the healing process down.
 The ensuing discussion was very informative.

 Recent research follows a theory that different types of stress can all lead to the same result.
 The body systems involved trade short term safety for long term health; this is because when our ancestors were exposed to stress it was normally in the form of an adversary trying to kill them, so there was an advantage to concentrating on the short term safety!